gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v5.0.md

 2. Synchronize with its falling edge
 3. Ensure it is followed by a low data bit

 If so reception starts, if not, interference, synchronization loss or simply absence of communication is detected.
-While receiving a sequence of bytes a synchronization pad is acceptable even if prepended by a 0 of up to (data bit / 4) - 1.
+While receiving a sequence of bytes a synchronization pad is acceptable even if prepended by a 0 of up to the maximum positive data bit nonet tolerance.

 ```cpp
  ___________ ___________________________